 2. Decide on which landing page your fake test should trigger

-Next, you need to figure out where in your app and when you should trigger the test.
+Next, you need to figure out where in your app to trigger the test and when.

-You could use a tooltip like in the Asana example above or perhaps consider adding a slideout when the user navigates to the Partnership page.
+You could use a tooltip like in the example above, or perhaps consider adding a slideout when the user navigates to the Partnership page.
+The key is to be contextual and show your message where and when it’s relevant for the user.

 This will look something like this.